 Since 2013, both debt volume and the number of originations have grown, but debt volume has increased at a much faster rate.

-We only have data for the first month of 2019, but the latest data published by the CFPB Consumer Credit Panel shows a significant spike in new loan originations.
-There were 2,016,002 loan originations in January.
-This is the fastest growth in new loan origination since 2008.
+We only have data up to April 2019, but the latest data published by the CFPB Consumer Credit Panel shows that the number of new student loan originations is slowing down.
+There were 461,368 loan originations in April 2019.

 Which age groups take on the most student debt?